arturoalcibia/arturoalcibia.github.io/_posts/2018-04-01-maya-api-control-less-deformer.md

 comments : True
 ---

-# Control-less rig deformer like Pixar´s Presto

----
-Below you can see the deformer in action with multiple controls plugged to the rig.
+TLBelow you can see the deformer in action with multiple controls plugged to the rig.

 {% include vimeo-player.html id="266764598" %}
 ---